Frisch-Web-Development/IntelliText/README.md

 ### 10/3
 Use an AJAX Post request with Google's tokenID to send to the Controller (Request Mapping) and create the principal object (TODO)

+### 11/16

+Our User Controller Works, started work on the Storage Controller for sending and recieving files.